Data Lake, Cloud Storage, S3, Azure, Object Storage

 Monitor and optimize: Track storage costs by zone and team.
 Use query performance metrics to identify partitioning improvements.
 Set up alerts for failed ingestion jobs.

-Document metadata: Maintain a data catalog (Glue, Azure Purview, Dataplex) describing datasets, owners, lineage, and SLAs.
+Document metadata: Maintain a data catalog (AWS Glue, Microsoft Purview, Google Dataplex) describing datasets, owners, lineage, and SLAs.
 Poor metadata management is a common data lake failure mode.
+Modern catalogs integrate with unified table formats to provide automated lineage tracking and data discovery.
+For comprehensive coverage, see What is a Data Catalog: Modern Data Discovery.

 Conclusion